-Parents get a 25% discount on car seat rentals and everyone will see one Additional Driver Fee waived per rental — the key is to ask at the counter or over the phone.
+Parents get a 25% discount on car seat rentals and everyone will see one Additional Driver Fee waived per rental -- the key is to ask at the counter or over the phone.
 You’ll earn points for the extras such as SiriusXM, insurance coverage, mileage charges, and fuel.
-Other rental companies only offer points on base rental costs only.
+Other rental companies only offer points on base rental costs.
 Also, with every 10 rentals, you’ll receive a 900 point bonus.

 Hertz is partnered with over 60 airlines.
-Mileage offered on these frequent flyer programs is similar to other national rental car companies.
+The mileage available offered on these frequent flyer programs is similar to other national rental car companies.
 Check out the chart below for a quick link to their partner list and the top 4 hotel travel partners.